 Hedy Nai-Lin Chang directs Attendance Works, a national and state level initiative aimed at advancing student success by addressing chronic absence.
 A skilled presenter, facilitator, researcher and writer, she co-authored the seminal report, Present, Engaged and Accounted For: The Critical Importance of Addressing Chronic Absence in the Early Grades, as well as numerous other articles about student attendance.
 Deeply committed to promoting two-generation solutions to achieving a more just and equitable society, Hedy has spent more than two decades working in the fields of family support, family economic success, education and child development.
 She served as a senior program officer at the Evelyn and Walter Haas Jr. Fund and as co-director of California Tomorrow, a nonprofit committed to drawing strength from cultural, linguistic and racial diversity.
 In February 2013, Hedy was named by the White House as a Champion of Change for her commitment to furthering African American Education.
 Hedy is also the mother of two school-aged sons who attend public school in San Francisco.
 Listen to a podcast of Hedy Chang talking about chronic absence in the early grades.

-Phyllis W. Jordan provides communications support for Attendance Works, which includes updating the website, creating toolkits, reaching out to the media and assisting with policy briefs and op-eds.
+Phyllis W. Jordan provides communications support for Attendance Works, which includes updating the website, creating toolkits, managing social media platforms, reaching out to the media and assisting with policy briefs and op-eds.
 She also leads the communications work for Attendance Awareness Month.
 Phyllis spent five years as a vice president at The Hatcher Group communications firm, where she worked with nonprofits and foundations dedicated to supporting low-income families.
 Before that she worked nearly a decade at The Washington Post, where she edited education news and state politics.
 She previously worked for the Los Angeles Times, The Virginian-Pilot and The Fairfax Journal.
-She lives with her husband and two children in Washington, D.C.
+She lives with her husband and two teenagers in Washington, D.C.

 Senior Policy Associate